williamouyang/okta.github.io/_source/_posts/2015-05-08-software-engineering-design-principles.md

 >   Everything should be made as simple as possible, but no simpler — Albert
 >   Einstein

-This is a truism that's been around for ages and it goes hand in hand with the first principle.
-If it doesn’t add value to your users now, [you ain’t gonna need it - YAGNI](http://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it)!
+This truism has been around for ages, and it goes hand-in-hand with the first principle.
+If it doesn’t add value to users now, [you ain’t gonna need it - YAGNI](http://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it)!

-We've all encountered overly complex code where it's nearly impossible to reason about what it does.
-Part of this confusion comes from the fact that it's generally [harder to read code than to write it](http://www.joelonsoftware.com/articles/fog0000000069.html) but beyond that, there's clearly fundamental qualities of some code which makes it more intuitive than other code.
-There's a lot of prior are on this topic but a great place to start is the book [Clean Code](http://books.google.com/books?id=dwSfGQAACAAJ) by Robert C. Martin aka Uncle Bob.
-The book breaks down the various qualities of code which make it intuitive and provides a framework for reasoning about the quality of code.
+We all encounter overly complex code where it's nearly impossible to reason about what it does.
+Part of this confusion is because it's generally [harder to read code than to write it](http://www.joelonsoftware.com/articles/fog0000000069.html) but beyond that, there are clearly fundamental qualities of some code making it more intuitive than other code.
+There's a lot of prior art on this topic and a great place to start is [Clean Code](http://books.google.com/books?id=dwSfGQAACAAJ) by Robert C. Martin, aka Uncle Bob.
+The book breaks down the qualities of code which make it intuitive, and provides a framework for reasoning about code quality.

 Here are some guiding principles about writing clean code we use in practice which are also covered in the book.

+Clean code:

-* Clean code makes intent clear, use comments when code isn't expressive enough
+* makes intent clear, use comments when code isn't expressive enough
-* Clean code can be read and enhanced by others (or the author after a few years)
+* can be read and enhanced by others (or the author after a few years)
-* Clean code provides one way, rather than many, to do a particular task
+* provides one way, rather than many, to do a particular task
-* Clean code is idomatic
+* is idomatic
-* Clean code is broken into pieces which each do one thing and do it well
+* is broken into pieces which each does one thing and does it well

-At the end of the day you can read all the books you want on writing clean code but, like any craft, there's no substitute for experience.
-Every engineer is constantly honing their skills and at Okta, we rely heavily on code reviews and pair programming to help hone each other's skills.
+At the end of the day there is no substitue for experience, like any craft, writing clean code takes practice.
+At Okta every engineer is constantly honing their skills, we rely heavily on code reviews and pair programming to help hone each other's skills.

 ![wtfs per minute](/assets/img/2015-05-08-software-engineering-design-principles-code_quality_wtfs_per_minute.jpg)

 ## 3. Know Thy-Service With Data

 In the world of "big data" this point needs little explanation.
-We collect a massive amount of operational data about our systems to:
+Okta collects massive amounts of operational data about our systems to:

 * Monitor health
 * Monitor performance